AdaCore/spark2014/docs/ug/gnatprove.rst

    :language: ada
    :lines: 23-26

-With this simple loop invariant, |GNATprove| now proves that the four checks previously reported as possible failures cannot fail.
+With this simple loop invariant, |GNATprove| now reports that the four checks on lines 26 through 29 are now proved.
 In particular,
 |GNATprove| computes that the value assigned to ``Med`` in the loop is also
 within the bounds of ``A``.